 The expenses in three categories for Board and Service Members covered in the Board's motion were published on the Board's and the Service's internet sites on November 1, 2012.

 Inspector Stu Eley, Chief's Staff, will be present to answer any questions the Board may have.
-The Board received the foregoing report.

 Toronto Police Service Expense Publication Summary Period: January to June 30, 2012